earthai-tech/watex/docs/view.rst

 	>>> # plot recovery2d using the log10 resistivity
 	>>> t.plot_tensor2d (to_log10=True)

-To run the phase tensor at the same component `yx`, we don't need to re-run the script above, just customize the colorbar label and easily set the `tensor` params to ``phase`` like below:
+To run the phase tensor at the same component `yx`, we don't need to re-run the script above, just customize the color bar label and easily set the `tensor` params to ``phase`` like below:

 .. code-block:: python